Leaving Cert postponed until late summer; Junior Cycle replaced with class tests

 The least popular option was rescheduling exams to July or August (19 per cent).

-The decision to postpone the exams followed doubts that Covid-19 restrictions would be lifted in time for the usual June start date for the exams.
+The decision followed doubts that Covid-19 restrictions would be lifted in time for the usual June start date for the exams.

-Last month, the Government cancelled oral and practical performance tests that were due to take place between March and April.
+Last month, the Government cancelled oral and practical performance tests that were due to tale place between March and April.

 All students who were due to take these tests will be awarded full marks for this portion of the exam.